North Star Film Festival

 Both.

-• Festival screening: we screen submitted films during our festival events.
+• Festival screening: we screen all submitted films during our festival events.

 Do I need filmmaking experience to join?

-No. Beginners are welcome.
+No. Beginners are welcome and encouraged to participate and every film submitted will screen provided they meet the content requirements.
 If you’ve never made a film before, you can still join a team, volunteer, or help as cast or crew.
+Newcomers may be eligible for student categories or first time filmmaker awards, in addition to all other award categories.

 How long does my film need to be?

-Your film can be 8 minutes or less, with up to one minute dedicated to credits for a total of no more than 9 minutes.
+Your film can be between 4 – 8 minutes, with up to one minute dedicated to credits for a total of no more than 9 minutes.

 How do filmmakers submit their film?